jweezy24/Moonshine/README.md

 Moonshine is a randomness distiller.
 The purpose of Moonshine is to be applied to a dataset after bit extraction to increase the randomness of a bit stream.
-Ideally, Moonshine would be attached dynamically after determining which parameters create the most randomness for your input stream.
+Ideally, Moonshine would be run in real-time and create a mapping after a "warmup" period has passed which allowed for

 ## Dependencies